RosettaCommons/documentation/Metals.md

 Explicit CONECT records can be written on PDB export by using the **-inout:connect_info_cutoff 0.0** and **-inout:dump_connect_info true** flags.
 Bonds to the metal ion will be visible when the PDB output from Rosetta is loaded in PyMOL if you use these flags.

+## Does this work within RosettaScripts?

+As of 13 May 2014, it does.
+One caveat is that constraint weights must be turned on explicitly in the scorefunction used in order for metal constraints to work.
+Additionally, any mover that clears constraints will clear the metal constraints.

 ## I'd like to do other things with metals in my own protocols.

 Can you ask that in the form of a question?